Homemade Sunflower Seed Butter (Oil-Free)

 shelled sunflower seeds on a flat surface

-How to make homemade Sunflower seed butter
+How to make homemade sunflower seed butter

 As with all nut and seed butter recipes, the process for making this delicious homemade sunflower is ridiculously simple.
 Keeping reading for the roasted seed method followed by the sprouted method.